greenorbitspace/hub/userguide/content/en/docs/glossary/g/geospatial-analysis.md

 ---
 title: Geospatial Analysis
 ref: geospatial-analysis
-description: A glossary term refers to a specific word or phrase that is defined within a particular context or field of study.
-In the context of geospatial analysis, it may include terms related to geographic information systems (GIS), spatial data, or analytical techniques used to interpret geographic data.
-notion_page_id: 214d6625-c679-80a3-80b1-f4bab0109b26
+weight: 1
-exported_at: '2025-06-16T14:23:29.908012+00:00'
+exported_at: '2025-06-16T15:03:27.759843+00:00'
+definition: Geospatial analysis refers to the process of gathering, displaying, and manipulating geographic information system (GIS) data.
+It involves analyzing spatial relationships and patterns to gain insights into geographic phenomena and support decision-making in various fields, such as urban planning, environmental management, and transportation.
 tags:
-- tools
-- training
+- Research
-category:
+id: GL163
+categories:
 - Space & Technology
-id: GL163
 ---